evkx/evkx.github.io/content/models/hyundai/inster/inster_long_range/_index.md

 ### First row seats

-Only one front seat type is available in the Hyundai Inster Long Range.
+Only one front seat type is available in the Hyundai INSTER Long Range.

 The following functionalities are available on the **standard** seat.